 - Nominalization, which involves turning verbs into nouns and generally cuts down on word count.

 - Vocabulary, as the knowledge of more exact terms will allow you to avoid periphrases and cut down on word count.

 While beginners may wish to work with only one text, advanced learners can synthesize as many as three texts in one text summary.
-The concours exam for entry into the École Supérieure de Commerce de Paris calls for a 300-word synthesis of three texts, ranging from 750 to 1500 words, with a tolerance of more or less 10 percent.

 Since a text summary is simple in its essence, it’s a great writing exercise that can accompany you through your entire learning process.

 2. Text Commentary (Commentaire de texte)